10 year anniversary of the death of Lonesome George

-Today marks 10 years since Lonesome George, the world’s last Pinta island tortoise, died.
+Today marks 10 years since Lonesome George, the world’s last Pinta island giant tortoise, died.

 Since he was discovered in 1972, Lonesome George had always been the last of his kind.
 Pinta giant tortoises (Chelonoidis abingdonii), a species of Galapagos giant tortoise, were wiped out when goats were introduced to the island and decimated their food supply.
 To ensure his survival, Lonesome George was transferred to a research facility on another island, where he lived out his days until he passed away on the morning of June 24, 2012.